trinodb/trino/docs/src/main/sphinx/functions/decimal.rst

 decimal(38, 1) is decimal(38, 1), but certain values that fit in decimal(38, 0)
 cannot be represented as a decimal(38, 1).

-Comparison Operators
+Comparison operators
 --------------------

 All standard :doc:`comparison` work for the decimal type.

-Unary Decimal Operators
+Unary decimal operators
 -----------------------

 The ``-`` operator performs negation.
 The type of result is same as type of argument.